 Are entrepreneurs born or are they made?
 Is there a certain level of conviction, predisposition to risk, or desire to be the boss that you just have or you don’t?

-Contrast my dad’s career to my own: besides babysitting (which I would have done for free), I didn’t have a job until after I graduated from high school, interned at some big tech companies, and went to Google as an APM.
+Contrast my dad’s career to my own: besides babysitting and a brief stint as a camp counselor (which I would have done for free), I didn’t have a job until after I graduated from high school, interned at some big tech companies, and went to Google as an APM.
 I achieved, and I did a lot of things I’m proud of, but in some ways I’ve accomplished less than my dad had before he was 10.
 Unless you count some small student clubs, I only have experience working my way up within organizations and have never started my own.
 Is it possible that I just don’t have “it” in me?
 It’s my dream to grow my own company, to lead product direction, but it’s much easier to race down a path someone else lays in front of you than to lay your own.

 When I read stories about founders and technologists, they often talk about a childhood full of scrappy craft and entrepreneurship.
 Michael Dell was tinkering with computers in his first college semester and dropped out.
 Henrique Dubugras founded his first company when he was 16.
 Blake Mycoskie had three failed ventures under his belt when he founded TOMs.
 My adolescence, alternatively, was full of mostly normal prep-school scenarios: volunteer work, academic competitions, summer camp, a regular college degree, late nights studying for exams.